Mining Activity Data, Conformance to Plan and Artificial Intelligence

 Mining Activity Conformance to Plan (CtoP) and Its Limitations

-Conformance to Plan (CtoP) applied to Mining Activities often excludes enabling or development activities essential for success.
+Conformance to Plan (CtoP) reporting of Mining Activities often excludes enabling or development activities essential for success.
 Traditional CtoP reporting highlights issues but lacks context.
 Operations apply insufficient rigour to managing enabling tasks as is required for effective collaborative planning.
 For AI/ML solutions to suggest improvements, they require deeper, more granular insight than what traditional short-term mine planning tools offer.

-A mine plan optimistically lists key tasks to be completed, and once reviewed with all parties establishes a baseline of critical path items forming the measurable data set for KPIs.
+A mine plan optimistically lists key tasks to be completed, and once reviewed with all parties, establishes a baseline of critical path items.
+These items form the measurable data set for KPIs.
 However, KPIs and plan variances are diagnostic, not actionable.
-Action requires supporting data that exposes contributing factors and enables tasks to be scheduled, assigned, executed, and evaluated.
+Supporting data that exposes contributing factors and enables tasks to be scheduled, assigned, executed, and evaluated is needed for action.

 Expanding the Mine Plan to Capture All Mining Activities

-The plan must expand to include all work ensuring delivery of critical path items and recognise the impact of all processes on the schedule.
+An effective plan must include all work required to deliver critical path items.
+It should also recognise the impact of all processes on the schedule.
 Many sites do not complete this scheduling work, assuming other teams will complete tasks.
-Without considering all tasks, it is impossible to understand the true resourcing required.
-Capturing this information on whiteboards, spreadsheets or paper doesn’t allow for future analysis, especially by AI tools needing a data warehouse for ML analysis.
+Mining operations cannot understand true resourcing required without considering all tasks.
+Capturing this information on whiteboards, spreadsheets or paper hinders future analysis, especially by AI tools needing a data warehouse for ML analysis.

 Data that represents progress to plan must be captured.
 In mining, many critical path items can be updated from third-party tools like FMS.
 Capturing enabling task progress is complex and requires an IT solution.
-Compiling these inputs from varying sources into a data lakehouse will provide a platform for rules-based and ML analysis.
-ML can then detect data trends useful for generative, predictive or agentic AI, supporting real-time schedule optimisation.
+Operations must compile these inputs from varying sources into a data lakehouse to provide a platform for rules-based and ML analysis.
+ML can then detect data trends useful for generative, predictive or agentic AI, and support real-time schedule optimisation.

 Integrating Systems to Unlock Real-Time AI in Mining